Water safety tips for anglers

 - don’t walk on ice covered water

-Important advice from the Royal Life Saving Society UK, this includes emergency services:
+Find out more about water safety advice from the Royal Life Saving Society UK, including emergency services:

 If you are a competitor or spectator at angling events, always pay attention to safety notices and warnings about waterways.